TrinitroCat/BUCToolkit/README.md

 #### using low-level functions

-While for low-level methods, they are more like general algorithms for optimization, saddle point search, newton dynamics evolution and Monte Carlo samplings.
+While for low-level methods, they are more like general algorithms for optimization, saddle point search, Newton dynamics evolution and Monte Carlo samplings.
-Hence, one should manually set all arguments such as the function, gradient function, target variables and other variables.
+Hence, one should manually set all arguments such as the (potential) function, gradient function, target variables and other variables.
-A typical low-level function of molecular is like:
+A typical use of molecular dyamics low-level function is like:
 ```python
 import BUCToolkit as bt